Automatic Garage Door Opener System for Your Commercial Garage Door

 In the simplest of installations an automatic garage door opener system will feature an open/close/stop pushbutton station near the door as the sole means of operation.
 If the customer does not select any safety devices this pushbutton station must be wired to require constant pressure on the close button in order for the door to operate.
 This requires the operator to remain next to the door until it reaches the fully closed position.
 Should there be any reason to stop the downward travel of the door the operator simply lets go of the button and the door travel stops immediately.
 But what if you would like more automation?

-The next most common convenience device for automation is the addition of a remote or radio control to open and close the door without having to be at the pushbutton station.
-Most are familiar with this option – a small hand held remote control is used in place of the wall mounted pushbutton station.
-This remote control is typically portable and can be used by forklift operators, mechanics or whoever else may need to open and close the door conveniently while in a vehicle or operating machinery such as a forklift.
-In some applications a ‘pull switch’ is located conveniently for an equipment operator.
+The next most common convenience device for automation is the addition of remote control or radio control to open and close the door without having to be at the pushbutton station.
+Most are familiar with this option – a small handheld remote control is used in place of the wall-mounted pushbutton station.
+This remote control for a commercial door is typically portable and can be used by forklift operators, mechanics, or whoever else may need to open and close the door conveniently while in a vehicle or operating machinery such as a forklift.
+In some applications, a ‘pull switch’ is located conveniently for an equipment operator.
 This device will operate the door when the operator pulls on a rope or chain that closes the circuit to operate the door.
 This can be preferable to remote controls as they cannot be lost and are not easily damaged.

-Door systems can be interlocked so one door must be closed prior to another being open, such as may be the case in a police sally port or other high security facility.
+Door systems can be interlocked so one door must be closed prior to another being open, such as may be the case in a police sally port or another high-security facility.
 Systems can include multiple safeguards such as a reversing bottom safety edge and light curtains.
-These multiple safeguards are particularly useful in areas where high risk and high pressure exists such as a firehouse.
+These multiple safeguards are particularly useful in areas where high risk and high pressure exist such as a firehouse.
 We see some of the most sophisticated door automation systems at auto dealerships.
 These facilities are subject to high usage by multiple people.